Founding Directors: Dr. Mary Epstein, Jonathan Rappaport, Joanne Crowell

 In addition to her position in East Longmeadow, Mrs. Forward was appointed as Assistant Director of the Kodaly Music Institute in 2016 and Co-Director in 2017.
 Mrs. Forward has also served as adjunct faculty for various colleges in MA, NH and CT.
 She has also served on the state MMEA board as well as at the Western District level.
 Carol’s main goal in her career is to help her students find a love and appreciation of music that is as strong as hers is, and continue to love music not just when they are in her ensembles, but for the rest of their lives.

-Mr. Hodgkins has conducted ensembles at the ACDA and GALA music festivals, was a featured performer with Coro Allegro for the 2015 Chorus America conference, performed as guest conductor with Chorus Pro Musica, Masterworks Chorale, and Emmanuel Music, been a frequent panelist at conferences, and made numerous festival appearances as guest conductor and conducting clinician.
-His ensembles have collaborated with the Boston Celebrity Series, Boston Cecilia, Handel and Haydn Society, Pro Arte Chamber Orchestra, The New England String Ensemble, and the Boston Landmarks Orchestra.
+Mr. Hodgkins has performed with Coro Allegro at the Chorus America conference and the ACDA and GALA music festivals.
+He has made numerous appearances as guest conductor and clinician and his ensembles have collaborated with the Boston Celebrity Series, Boston Cecilia, Handel and Haydn Society, Pro Arte Chamber Orchestra, The New England String Ensemble, The Terezin Music Foundation, and the Boston Landmarks Orchestra.

 Mr. Montgomery is a certified instructor in both the Orff-Schulwerk and Kodály methodologies of music education.
 He also attended the 25th and 26th International Kodály Seminars at the Zoltán Kodály Pedagogical Institute of Music in Kecskemét, Hungary.
 He completed levels 1, 2 and 3 of the “Creating Artistry Choral Conductors Workshop” with Henry Leck, founder and director of the Indianapolis Children’s Chorus.
 Mr. Montgomery has served as Assistant Organist at All Saints Church, Worcester, MA and as Organist and Choirmaster of Saint Mark’s Church, Episcopal, in Southborough, MA.